fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/chart-types/column-bar-net.md

 ```

-To render this data we will use the doughnut Chart.
 The chart will look as shown below:

 <Live Chart>